farajan/e-banking/README.md

 > :warning: **This project is not yet finish**: for e.g. Integration testing, Javadoc, exception handling

 Example of simple Spring Boot microservices project using Netflix Eureka and Zuul.
+This project is example so no emphasis to data relevance.

-There are three services: User, Insurance, BankAccount.
+There are three services: User, Insurance, BankAccount:
-- The User Service manages all customers of the bank and is running on the port 8080.
+- The **User Service** manages all customers of the bank and is running on the port **8080**.
-- The Insurance Service manages all insurance that the bank provides to its customers and is running on the port 8082.
+- The **Insurance Service** manages all insurance that the bank provides to its customers and is running on the port **8082**.
-- The BankAccount Service manages the account of all customers and is running on the port 8081.
+- The **BankAccount Service** manages the account of all customers and is running on the port **8081**.

+Zuul API is gateway (LoadBalancer) for all services.
+The client communicates with this Zuul API and Zuul forward the request to a specific service.

+Eureka server (also Discovery Server) registered all available instances of all services and Zuul server.
+Eureka provide information about available services to the Zuul server which needs these information for loadbalancing.

 There is also a common package that contains all the common dependencies.
+As database is used **H2 in-memory database** in all services, so no configuration or installation is required to run the project.

 ## Architecture
 ![Screenshot](architecture.png)